 - h.
-Submit to the Engineer for review a proposed method for forming through holes, forming vertical element joints and installing grout and SCC, sequences, and equipment for grouting placement operations.
-Submit a back-up procedure in the event leaks occur during grout installation.
-Obtain approval prior to placing grout. - i.
+Submit to the Engineer for review a proposed method for forming through holes, forming vertical element joints and installing grout and SCC, sequences, and equipment for grouting and SCC placement operations.
+Submit a back-up procedure in the event leaks occur during grout installation and SCC placement.
+Obtain approval prior to placing grout and SCC. - i.
 Submit a method of forming joints between precast elements to watertight. - j.
 The Engineer reserves the right to review these drawings for up to 14 calendar days.
 This right applies each time the drawings are submitted or re-submitted. - B. Submit for Materials. - 1.
 Supply test data for concrete element including slump, air content and unit weight for fresh concrete and compressive strengths after 7, 14, and 28 days for the hardened concrete. - 2.
-Supply certified test results from an independent accredited test laboratory for the structural non-shrink grout. - SB-8.9 Precast Concrete Element Fabricator Certification
+Supply certified test results from an independent accredited test laboratory for the structural non-shrink grout. - SB-12.3 Precast Concrete Element Fabricator Certification